Pimm’s No. 1 Cup Cocktail for Wimbledon

-Pimm’s Cup Garnishes
+- Pimm’s Cup Variations

 What is Pimm’s?

 The British created Pimm’s as a gin-based liqueur with a fruity flavor featuring a blend of herbs and warm spices.
 People typically mix it with sparkling lemonade (or lemon soda) and garnish it with fresh fruit.
-It’s one of the most popular and refreshing drinks in England during the summer.
+It’s one of the most popular and refreshing drinks in Britain during the summer.
 Some people make it with ginger ale, though that’s not the traditional preparation.

-What Does Pimm’s Taste Like?
+What does Pimm’s Taste Like?

-It is fruity, slightly bitter sweet with a delicate herbal finish.
+It is fruity, slightly bittersweet with a delicate herbal finish.

-• Citrus-forward – hints of orange, lemon, and maybe a little grapefruit
+- Citrus-forward: hints of orange, lemon, and maybe a little grapefruit.

-• Herbal – a secret blend of botanicals that gives it a fresh, garden-like quality
+- Herbal: a secret blend of botanicals that gives it a fresh, garden-like quality.

-Pimm’s Cup History
+Pimm’s Cup Cocktail History

 What is Wimbledon?